 That way when the date arrives you will get a reminder.

 Don’t put your fitness cert in a drawer and forget about it.
 I get a lot of emails from people who did this and the cert expired.
 Once your certification expires, you will have to take the test of that fitness cert again.

 NEVER NEVER NEVER give your certification to the fitness center you will be working at.
 Give them a copy of the certification.
 If the gym loses your certification, you will have to pay AAAI/ISMA $30 for a new certification.
 Many people make this mistake.
 Take a picture of your cert and save it in your phone for safekeeping.

 There is no reason why a gym would need the actual cert.

-All the gym needs is the certification number.
+All the gym requires is the certification number so they can verify that number with AAAI-ISMA.
 Also, if they give you the excuse they want to post your cert on a wall, you can make a very good color copy on most home printers.
-Staples etc. can also do it for you.